 Version control systems (“VCS”, also referred to as source control management or revision control) are a type of software application that are integral to the success of your software development project.

 Version control systems provide a standardized way to store your source code, facilitate collaboration between teammates, and most importantly, maintain a historical record of all of the changes that have been made to your source code over time.
+So what version control system you should use for your project is a common question.

-Benefits of using version control:
+Benefits of using version control

 1. Protect your software application by storing your source code in a secure way.